PS5 Pro: 5 features it needs to leave the Xbox Series X dead and buried

 The other interesting thing about that official Sony patent was that it detailed enhanced cloud gaming technology that was very scalable, raising the possibility of an upgraded PS5 Slim console or new Digital Edition with better game streaming capabilities, or even a brand new PlayStation Portable 5G.

-Naturally, the PS5 Pro as the new Sony flagship would benefit from the same technological upgrade, which would help it fight back against the admittedly superior Netflix-for-games streaming service that is Xbox Game Pass.
+Naturally, the PS5 Pro as the new Sony flagship would benefit from the same technological upgrade, which would help it fight back against the admittedly superior Netflix-for-games streaming service that is Xbox Game Pass Ultimate.

 Better cloud gaming hardware and management would make the PS5 Pro far more competitive in this field, and if partnered with a PSP 5G, could deliver a new best-in-class experience for gamers.